rykz-s/rykz-s/README.md

 - ⚡ Fun fact **I like to listening music.**

-- 🎓 I'm studying Informatics Engineering at **Sepuluh Nopember Institute of Technology**.
+- 🎓 Bachelor Degree of Information Engineering at **Sepuluh Nopember Institute of Technology**.

 <h3 align="left">Languages and Tools:</h3>
 <p align="center">